maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-06-octopress-YAML-update.markdown

 I'm excited to have found and fixed the problem this quickly!

 Now, I need the Disqus comments to work.
 I'll be up and running in no time!

-[^1]:For more information see YAML."
-YAML - Wiktionary.
-N.p., n.d.
-Web.
-06 Jan.
-2017.
-[^2]:For more information see "The Official YAML Web Site."
-The Official YAML Web Site.
-N.p., n.d.
-Web.
-06 Jan.
-2017.
-[^3]:For more information see "YAML."
-Wikipedia.
-Wikimedia Foundation, n.d.
-Web.
-06 Jan.
-2017.
-[^4]:For more information see Inc, Scribendi.
-"Front Matter: What It Is and Why It Is Important."
-Scribendi.com.
-N.p., n.d.
-Web.
-06 Jan.
-2017.

 <p style="margin:0 auto;">Works Cited (MLA 7):</p>
 Inc, Scribendi.
 "Front Matter: What It Is and Why It Is Important."
 Scribendi.com.
 N.p., n.d.
 Web.
 06 Jan.
 2017.